-- Step 1: When logging in to www.fafsa.gov, click the link to create an FSA ID. - Step 2: Create a username and password, and enter your e-mail address. - Step 3: Enter your name, date of birth, Social Security number, contact information, and challenge questions and answers. - Step 4: If you have a Federal Student Aid PIN, you will be able to enter it and link it to your FSA ID.
-You can still create an FSA ID if you have forgotten or do not have a PIN. - Step 5: Review your information, and read and accept the terms and conditions.
-You can use your FSA ID to sign a FAFSA.
-Once the Social Security Administration verifies your information in one to three days, or if you have linked your PIN to your FSA ID, you will be able to use your FSA ID to access federal websites.
-For help, visit StudentAid.gov/fsaid. - Step 6: Confirm your e-mail address using the secure code, which will be sent to the e-mail address you entered when you created your FSA ID.
+- Step 1: Create an FSA ID (Student and Parents (if applicable)). - Step 2: Start the FAFSA fafsa.gov - Step 3: Student Demographic Information name, date of birth, etc. - Step 4: School Selection add Peirce College school code: 003309 - Step 5: Visit StudentAid.gov/fsaid. - Step 6: Confirm your e-mail address using the secure code, which will be sent to the e-mail address you entered when you created your FSA ID.
 Once you verify your e-mail address, you can use it instead of your username to log in to the websites.